-Amy has worked with a variety of technologies, including medical devices, pharmaceuticals, biologics, consumer goods, and computer-implemented business solutions.
-In addition to utility patents and trademarks, Amy can also help with questions related to trade secrets, trade dress, copyrights, and design patents.
+Amy has worked with a variety of technologies, including medical devices, pharmaceuticals, biologics, consumer goods and computer-implemented business solutions.
+In addition to utility patents and trademarks, Amy can help with questions related to trade secrets, trade dress, copyrights, design patents and utility models.

-Prior to joining Shook, Hardy & Bacon, Amy served as senior counsel at Proctor & Gamble, where she provided a full range of patent-related services, helping her company negotiate and draft contracts, preparing and prosecuting patent applications, evaluating freedom-to-practice, and coordinating concurrent patent challenges in litigation and at the U.S. Patent and Trademark Office.
+Prior to joining Shook, Amy served as senior counsel at The Procter & Gamble Company, where she provided a full range of patent-related services, helping her company negotiate and draft contracts, preparing and prosecuting patent applications, evaluating freedom-to-practice, and coordinating concurrent patent challenges in litigation and at the U.S. Patent and Trademark Office.

 Competing “Pay for Delay” Bills in the 114th Congressional Session, The AIPLA Antitrust News, October 2015.